-I'm an editor and writer with more than five years of demonstrated experience in journalism and marketing content.
-I currently work as an editor for HigherEducation.com, a Red Ventures company.
-I hold a bachelor of science in journalism from California Polytechnic State University, San Luis Obispo; my news background focuses on education, environment, immigration, agriculture and religion.
+My name is Brenna Swanston (she/her).
+I'm a copy editor and writer with more than six years of demonstrated experience in journalism and content marketing.
+I currently work as a copy editor for Red Ventures Education.
+I hold a bachelor of science in journalism from California Polytechnic State University, San Luis Obispo.
+My news background focuses on education, environment, immigration, agriculture and religion.

-Since 2017, I've been creating and editing web content on a remote basis while traveling the world.
-Amid COVID-19, I've settled in San Luis Obispo, California, eagerly awaiting the chance to travel abroad safely in a post-pandemic world.
+Since 2017, I've been writing and editing content on a remote basis while traveling the world.
+Amid COVID-19, I've settled in San Luis Obispo, California, eagerly awaiting the chance to travel abroad safely once again.

-Conduct high-level content approvals to ensure quality, clarity, accuracy, and SEO compliance
+Conduct high-level content approvals to ensure quality, clarity, and accuracy

-Train incoming writers and editors on H-E's style guide and editorial process
+Train incoming writers and copy editors on style guide and editorial processes

-Pitched and wrote 2+ editorial pieces per week for partner websites producing science and business content (Chron.com, Career Trend, Sciencing.com)
+Pitched and wrote 2+ SEO articles per week for websites producing science, business, and travel content (e.g., Chron.com, Career Trend, Sciencing.com)

 Wrote and edited blog posts, press releases, product descriptions, and general web copy for e-commerce firm clients

-Wrote landing page content, Facebook and Google ad copy, and YouTube video scripts for South Korea-based architecture and planning startup
+Wrote landing page content, Facebook and Google ad copy, and YouTube video scripts for Vietnam-based architecture and planning startup

 Crafted Instagram posts for sustainable lifestyle brand based in the Netherlands